 The opportunity for local review of the draft Stormwater Management Plan is a prerequisite to county adoption of the Plan.
-Local review of the Plan is composed of several parts, namely the Plan Advisory Committee review (with focused assistance from others including Legal Advisors and Municipal Engineer's review, Municipal review), and County review.
+Local review of the Plan is composed of several parts, namely the PAC review (with focused assistance from others, including Legal Advisor's and Municipal Engineer's review) and County review.
 Local review of the draft Plan is initiated with the completion of the Plan by the County and distribution to the aforementioned parties.
 Presented below is a chronological listing and brief narrative of the required local review steps through County adoptions.

-- 1. Plan Advisory Committee Review This body has been formed to assist in the development of the Butler County Act 167 Stormwater Management Plan.
-Municipal members of the Committee have provided input data to the process in the form of storm drainage problem area documentation, storm sewer documentation, proposed solutions to drainage problems, etc. The Committee met on three occasions to review the progress of the Plan.
-Municipal representatives on the Committee have the responsibility to report on the progress of the Plan to their respective municipalities.
-Review of the draft Plan by the Plan Advisory Committee will be expedited by the fact that the members are already familiar with the objectives of the Plan, the runoff control strategy employed, and the basic contents of the Plan.
-The output of the Plan Advisory Committee review will be a revised draft Plan for Municipal and County consideration. - a.
-Municipal Engineers Review This body has been formed to focus on the technical aspects of the Plan and to educate the Municipal Engineers on the ordinance adoption and implementation requirements of the Plan.
-The group met twice to solicit input as well as to receive comments and direction in the development of the model ordinance.
+- 1. PAC Review This body has been formed to assist in the development of the Plan.
+Municipal members of the PAC have provided input data to the process in the form of storm drainage problem area documentation, storm sewer documentation, proposed solutions to drainage problems, etc. The PAC met on three occasions to review the progress of the Plan.
+Municipal representatives on the PAC have the responsibility to report on the progress of the Plan to their respective municipalities.
+Review of the draft Plan by the PAC will be expedited by the fact that the members are already familiar with the objectives of the Plan, the runoff control strategy employed, and the basic contents of the Plan.
+The output of the PAC review will be a revised draft Plan for Municipal and County consideration. - a.
+Municipal Engineers Review Municipal Engineers have been invited to PAC meetings to focus on the technical aspects of the Plan and to educate the Municipal Engineers on the ordinance adoption and implementation requirements of the Plan.
+The group met twice to solicit input as well as to receive comments and direction in the development of the Model Ordinance.
 The result of this is a revised draft model ordinance for Municipal and County consideration. - b.
-Legal Advisory Review This body has been formed to focus on the legal aspects of the Plan and to educate the Municipal solicitors on the ordinance adoption and implementation requirements of the Plan.
+Legal Advisory Review Municipal solicitors have been invited to PAC meetings to focus on the legal aspects of the Plan and to educate the Municipal solicitors on the Ordinance adoption and implementation requirements of the Plan.
 The group met to provide input as well as to receive comments and direction in the development of the model ordinance.
-The result of this effort is a revised draft model ordinance for Municipal and County consideration. - 2.
+The result of this effort is a revised draft Model Ordinance for Municipal and County consideration. - 2.
 Municipal Review Act 167 specifies that prior to adoption of the draft Plan by the County, the planning commission and governing body of each municipality in the study area must review the Plan for consistency with other plans and programs affecting the study area.
-Of primary concern during the municipal review would be the Butler County Stormwater Management Model Ordinance that would implement the Plan through municipal adoption.
-The output of the municipal review will be a letter directed to the County outlining the municipal suggestions, if any, for revising the draft Plan (or Ordinance) prior to adoption by the County.
+The draft Model Ordinance that will implement the Plan through municipal adoption is the primary document reviewed by the PAC.
+The output of the municipal review will be a letter directed to the County outlining the municipal suggestions, if any, for revising the draft Plan (or Ordinance) prior to adoption by the County. - 3.
+County Review and Adoption Upon completion of the review by the PAC, with assistance from the Municipal Engineer, Legal Advisory Committee, and each municipality, the draft Plan will be submitted to the County Board of Commissioners for their consideration.